 Adults are expected to be, and must be, reasonably self-governing and self-instructing.
 The NALS reflects individual differences in how well people have mastered a wide variety of mostly uninstructed skills and knowledge that are broadly available in the culture.
-Higher literacy can be expected to be all the more useful when cultural knowledge shifts rapidly, as it typically does in politics, technology, medicine and health, and other matters of broad public interest.
+Higher "literacy" can be expected to be all the more useful when cultural knowledge shifts rapidly, as it typically does in politics, medicine and health, and other matters of public discourse.

-Small g-Related Effects Cumulate and Snowball Into Bigger Ones
+Small g-Related Effects Cumulate and Snowball into Bigger Ones